DIVD-NL/web-csirt/csirt.divd.nl/_posts/21-11-04-N-Able-vulnerabilities.md

 #  cve:
 #    url: /cves/CVE-
 ---
-We just opened case {% divd DIVD-2021-00017 %} which dealt with two vulnerabilities in N-able N-central software prior to 2021.HF6.
+Earlier this year, DIVD case {% divd DIVD-2021-00017 %} was opened.
+This case dealt with two vulnerabilities in N-able N-central software prior to 2021.HF6.

 These vulnerabilities enable authenticated users the following: